cailmdaley/AU_Mic/notes/aumic_notes.md

 Now that I've (more or less) finished processing the visibilities, I need to reweight them using Kevin's code.
 There are three important factors for determining good weights:
-1. `uvwidth` the size of the box within which to search for neighboring visibilities in order to calculate standard devation/weight.
+1. `uvwidth:` the size of the box within which to search for neighboring visibilities in order to calculate standard devation/weight.
 This value is determined using the time smearing equation (3.194) from Essential Radio Astronomy:
     $$ \Delta t \ll \frac{\theta_s}{\Delta \theta} \frac{1}{2\pi} \implies \text{uvwidth} = 2\pi d_{uv} \Delta t $$
     where $\theta_s$ is the synthesized beam, $\Delta \theta$ is the largest phasecenter offset of concern, and $d_{uv}$ is the median $uv$ distance.
 2. `nclose:` the number of points used to calculate the standard devation/weight.
 If there are not nclose visibilities within uvwidth, the weight is set to zero.
 3. `acceptance fraction:` the fraction of points for which weights are sucessfully calculated.

-I start by setting `nclose` to 55, and then increase/decrease `nclose` by 1 (while holding `uvwidth` fixed) until the acceptance fraction is in between 0.98 and 0.9975.
+I start by setting `nclose` to 50, and then increase/decrease `nclose` by 1 (while holding `uvwidth` fixed) until the acceptance fraction is just above 0.99.

 The procedure to go from CASA `.ms` to correctly weighted visibilities of all file formats is as follows: